core-wg/etch/draft-ietf-core-etch-latest.md

 | 0.07 | iPATCH | [RFCthis] |

-The FETCH method is idempotent and safe, and it returns the same response codes that GET can return, plus 4.15 "Unsupported Content-Format" with the same semantics as with POST.
+The FETCH method is idempotent and safe, and it returns the same response codes that GET can return, plus 4.13 (Request Entity Too Large), 4.15 (Unsupported Content-Format), and 4.22 (Unprocessable Entity) with the semantics specified in {{fetch-errors}}.

 The PATCH method is neither idempotent nor safe.
-It returns the same response codes that POST can return, plus 4.09 "Conflict" and 4.22 "Unprocessable Entity" with the semantics specified in {{errors}}.
+It returns the same response codes that POST can return, plus 4.09 (Conflict) and 4.22 (Unprocessable Entity) with the semantics specified in {{errors}}.

 The iPATCH method is identical to the PATCH method, except that it is idempotent.